The-Ofek-Foundation/blog/_posts/2015-12-18-minimax-improvements.md

   **2. Win Available**

-    This one is very simple--when a win is available, play it!
+    This one is very simple—when a win is available, play it!

-    - For chess, if you are threatening a King on your turn, take it!
+    - For chess, if you are threatening a King on your turn, capture it!
     - For gomoku, if you have a four-in-a-row with an open end on your turn, play on the end to win the game!

     After playing one of these moves in your minimax function, you can simply cut the game off returning the result of the game.
 There is no need to search the game any further (in this branch) since it is already over!

   Always detect wins before defenses.
-If no win exists, and you detected forced defense moves, then only search through the forced moves--don't even bother with other moves.
+If no win exists, and you detected forced defense moves, then only search through the forced moves—don't even bother with other moves.

 - **Alpha-Beta Pruning**